qualcomm/llama.cpp/docs/backend/OPENCL.md

 ## Known Issues

 - Flash attention does not always improve performance.
-Disable it for models above 3B.
 - Currently OpenCL backend works on A6xx GPUs with recent drivers and compilers (usually found in IoT platforms).
   However, it does not work on A6xx GPUs found in phones with old drivers and compilers.